 Because one of the greatest ironies of agricultural-socialization-versus-laissez-faire is that some of the loudest voices calling for more and ever more and ever bigger government are also some of the loudest lamenters of the horrible farming and agriculture conditions which have been created by the very big government they’re calling for MORE of.

-It is inarguable — it is indubitable — that FDR’s policies of unadulterated socialism wrecked farming for decades that have stretched into the present day.
+It is at this point beyond all rational argument that FDR’s policies of unadulterated socialism wrecked farming for decades and decades which have stretched into the present day.

 As Jeffrey Tucker once put it: we should all be more conscious of the cause-and-effect relationships operating in the world of human action, which give rise to the unbelievably elegant order of that thing called the free economy: an order, as he said, “fueled by human choices, entrepreneurship, relentless learning, experimenting, imitating, copying, private property, and the freedom to trade; for these are the institutions bestowing miracles on us ever day.
 We also need to be aware of its opposite, the gargantuan apparatus of compulsion and coercion called the state that operates on principles that are anachronistic to the core.
 Its principle is violence, and its contributions to the social order are prisons, economic upheaval, and war.
 It is lumbering, stupid, and angry as hell, and it is the main drag on the world today.
 The contrast with laissez-faire is overwhelming.”